 Jen is a licensed clinical mental health counselor in private practice in Portland, Maine.
 Jen brings wisdom and presence, cultivated by over two decades of yoga teaching and dedicated yoga studentship, to everything she does.
 Certified to teach in the Kripalu lineage in 1997, Jen also studied with Louisa Sear in Bali, and spent continuous years back and forth between India and the U.S. where she has studied with master teacher’s in the Astanga, Anusara, and Jivamukti lineages.
 Jen is committed to integrating and applying ancient wisdom to contemporary challenges.
 She has a particular affinity for sharing meditation and yoga with those who struggle with mental health and substance use disorders.
 Jen is pleased to be serving on the board of Sea Change Yoga where she actively supports the mission of bringing trauma-informed yoga to students who might not otherwise have access.
 In addition to being the proud mother of a 12-year-old son, Jen is a certified holistic health coach, and runs her own health and wellness business alongside her therapeutic counseling practice.

-Diana founded Sea Change Yoga as a passion project with the intent of bringing yoga and meditation to the people who needed it’s healing power the most but due to lack of resources and other barriers had no access.
+Diana founded Sea Change Yoga with the intent of bringing yoga and meditation to the people who needed it’s healing power the most, but due to lack of resources and other barriers had no access.
 A yoga student for decades, her practice took on a new dimension for her when her daughter Anna became very ill with anorexia.
-Yoga was the only exercise allowed to Anna through her out- patient program.
-Observing how yoga helped her daughter become embodied again as she recovered was the inspiration for the organization.
-She began to dream of bringing a yoga service organization to Maine, which led her first to a training with Yoga Behind Bars in November 2015 and several other trainings all over the country, with leaders in the yoga service field, to study the neuroscience behind trauma and how yoga works to address interoceptive awareness.
-With the help of the Yoga Service Council and a talented board of like minded yogis she founded Sea Change in August of 2016.
+Observing that yoga helped Anna become embodied again as she recovered from her illness was the very personal inspiration for this organization.
+She began to dream of bringing a yoga service organization to Maine, which led her first to a training with Yoga Behind Bars in November 2015 where she met Melea Nalli, and subsequently to several more trainings, with leaders in the yoga service field, to study the neuroscience behind trauma and how yoga works to address interoceptive awareness.
+With the help of the Yoga Service Council and a passionate board of like- minded yogis she founded Sea Change Yoga in August of 2016.
 Diana believes strongly that yoga helps to heals trauma of all kinds and that everybody deserves yoga.

 Megan joined Sea Change Yoga shortly after it was incorporated as a non-profit organization in the summer of 2017.
 She has worked in the Advancement offices of several non-profits in the area, including as Director of Annual Giving at The Maine Girls' Academy, Maine's only all-girl high school.
 Prior to that she worked for nearly a decade as Director of Development Operations at Maine Audubon, the state's largest wildlife conservation organization.
 Access to learning yoga practice has benefited Megan’s life in immeasurable ways, and she is honored to be part of the yoga service movement in Maine!